deanwampler/programming-scala-book-code-examples/README.md

 - `src/main/scala/.../*.scala` - All Scala 3 source files built with SBT.
 - `src/test/.../*.scala` - All Scala 3 test source files built and executed with SBT.
-- `src/script/.../*.scala` - "Script" files that won't compile with `scalac`, but can be interpreted with the `scala` REPL.
+- `src/script/.../*.scala` - "Script" files that won't compile with `scalac`, but can be interpreted with the `scala` REPL or used as a worksheet (see below).
 - `src/*/scala-2/.../*.scala` - Some Scala 2 source files that won't compile with Scala 3.
 They are not built with SBT.

 ## Other Notes about the Code